Kintone Coding Guidelines

 Declare local variables inside the scope of anonymous functions or within block scope.
 Do not declare variables as global variables.

-Use a namespace object if a variable needs to be used between function scopes.
+If a variable needs to be used between function scopes, use one of the following:

 Avoid Using or Overwriting Global Variables